spike-js/rfcs/architecture/data-graph.md

 This would allow to:

-- Compute the data access of a given template
+- Compute the data access of a given template after a compilation
 - Grab all of the data that was accessed for a given template
 - Hash it into a much smaller string
-- Store the keys of the data mapped to each template, and a hash of their values, in a filesystem cache
+- Store the record of the data mapped to each template, a hash of their values, and their output contents in a filesystem cache
+- On subsequent builds, read in that cache, and:
+  - re-calculate dynamics paths, and check which are new or deleted from the cache
-- On subsequent builds, read in that cache, and compare the hash of current values against the old hash using the stored mapping, to see if the data has changed.
+  - for those that exist in the cache, compare the hash of current values against the old hash using the stored mapping, to see if the data has changed
+- Only apply compilation for files that have changed or are new, and restore only files that are unchanged (not deleted) from the cache

 ## Value